Reading Comprehension

 Vowel sounds can be especially tricky for kids struggling with auditory discrimination issues.

 For instance, if the reader hears the sound unit “at” as “ad”, it will change the perception of the word being decoded.
 This, in turn, affects fluency, as the reader must pause to think about if the sound unit is “ad” or “at”.
-Finally, comprehension is affected, because the word read wasn’t the original word on the reading passage.

 If you’ve ever talked on a cell phone with poor reception and had to strain to understand what was being said, you were using auditory closure skills.
 And you probably were frustrated about the entire the process!